 International Education Week

 The area studies centers at UNC and Duke partner with the North Carolina Department of Public Instruction to offer globally-focused professional development during International Education Week.
 International Education Week, held in November annually, is a national week of the U.S. Department of State and U.S. Department of Education that celebrates the benefits of international education and exchange worldwide.
 To see the 2021 program, click here.

-International Education Week 2021 Series for K-12 Educators:
+International Education Week 2022 Series for K-12 Educators:

 Participants will receive a certificate for 1.5 PD hours for each event attended.
 They will also have the opportunity to submit materials to the NC Department of Public Instruction for additional hours toward Continuing Education Units.

 A week of programming: